-If you’re looking for breakfast or desserts, Mr. Bill’s Donuts & Sandwiches is one of the best options.
-This family-owned shop has a retro feel of old donut shops, and you can’t miss the cute mascot.
+One of the best places to eat for breakfast or desserts, Mr. Bill’s Donuts & Sandwiches is a family-owned shop with a retro feel of old donut shops.
+You can’t miss the cute mascot.

 This is DeLand’s only Handmade Donut shop so you definitely want to try their donuts.
 You can choose between classic and premium donuts from the counter.

 They are also known for their breakfast sandwiches.
 I liked the fact that you can choose which pastry it came with: English muffin, bagel or croissant.

 Since they’re known for their fresh baked goods and I love croissants, I went with the Sausage, Egg and Cheese Croissant Sandwich which was pretty good and filling.

 Kermit’s Key West Key Lime Shoppe

 Website / Address: 1842 Patterson Ave, DeLand, FL 32724

 If you love Key Lime pie, you don’t need to go to Key West, Florida for it.